 " Because three different codes describe post-tonsillar bleeding, correct coding can be tricky, but the key to optimum reimbursement is determining the place of service.
 Use Three Codes for Postop Bleeding Studies show bleeding occurs in 1or 2 percent of post-tonsillectomy patients" " says Hayes H. Wanamaker MD Central New York Ear Nose & Throat Consultants.
 "Primary bleeding occurs within 24 hours (usually within the first two to four hours); delayed bleeding typically occurs in the first five to seven days."

 Regardless of when the hemorrhaging occurs CPT assigns three codes for control of post-tonsillar bleeding:

-Contributing factors such as dehydration or need [...]
+Contributing factors such as dehydration or need for fluid replacement [...]